Bredon cohomological finiteness conditions for generalisations of Thompson's groups: Introduction

 {\bf Theorem \ref{model}.} {\sl $|\frak A_r(\Sigma)|$ is a model for $\underline{E}G_r(\Sigma).$}

 Obviously, this model has infinite dimension.
 Since these groups contain free abelian groups of infinite rank, they cannot possess any finite dimensional model.
-The algebraic mirror to classifying spaces with isotropy in a family is given by Bredon cohomology.
-We shall review its properties in Section 2.
+Exactly as ordinary classifying spaces yield free resolutions which can be used to define ordinary group cohomology, classifying spaces with isotropy in a family produce free resolutions in a functor category, which are used to define Bredon cohomology.
+We shall review properties of Bredon cohomology in Section 2.
 Many notions from ordinary cohomology have a Bredon analogue.
-For example, we say a group $G$ is of type Bredon-$\FP_\infty$ if there is a Bredon-projective resolution of the constant Bredon-module $\Z(-)$ with finitely generated Bredon-projective modules.
+For example, we say a group $G$ is of type Bredon-$\FP_\infty$ if there is a Bredon-projective resolution of the constant Bredon-module $\Z(-)$ by finitely generated Bredon-projective modules.
 The connection to classifying spaces and to ordinary cohomology is given by the following two results:

 \begin{theorem}\cite[Theorem 0.1]{lm} A group $G$ has a finite type model for a classifying space with isotropy in a family if and only if the group is of type Bredon-$\fpinfty$ and there is a model for the classifying space with finite $2$-skeleton. \end{theorem}